-Members of the Misrata militia in Libya killed at least 43 protesters and wounded more than 400 others during a demonstration calling for the group to leave the city.
+Members of a Tripoli-based militia shot and killed at least 43 protesters and wounded more than 400 others during a peaceful demonstration calling for the group to leave the Libyan city.

 “The situation is very chaotic.
 Armed men are running around,” Hanan Saleh, a Human Rights Watch researcher in Tripoli, told the Associated Press.
 “We expect more dead.”